Events

 Important

-The public NCSI probe servers formerly hosted by Azure Front Door are now being hosted by Akamai.
-This change occurred on June 20, 2023.
+The public NCSI probe servers, previously hosted by Azure Front Door, have been hosted by Akamai since June 20, 2023.

-Microsoft recommends as best practices that firewall rules be used to allow NCSI traffic and should not be based on IP addresses.
-If you have observed failed NCSI probes, first check that the client probes are not being blocked by enterprise firewalls or proxies.
-If the probes used to work prior to the mentioned date, rules added to allow outbound HTTP requests to 13.107.4.52 is the issue.
+Microsoft recommends as best practices that firewall rules be used to allow NCSI traffic and shouldn't be based on IP addresses.
+If you observe any failed NCSI probes, first check that enterprise firewalls or proxies for client probes aren't blocked.
+If the probes used to work before the mentioned date, rules added to allow outbound HTTP requests to 13.107.4.52 is the issue.

-• You can modify your outbound rules in the Windows Defender Firewall with Advanced Security by clicking Start > type wf.msc > and hit Enter.
+You can modify your outbound rules in the Windows Defender Firewall with Advanced Security by clicking Start > type wf.msc > and select Enter.
 An outbound rule should be created based on originating service.

 For users behind an external hardware-based firewall, we recommend that customers work with their hardware vendors to build the appropriate rules for their environment as each have different controls and configurations in implementation.
 NCSI probes follow the same requirement as Windows Updates regarding allowing the hostnames through and not mapping to specific IP addresses.

-Active probes are triggered by the following events that the NCSI monitors indicating that the network state may need to be refreshed:
+Active probes are triggered by the following events that the NCSI monitors indicating that the network state might need to be refreshed:

 [Microsoft-Windows-NCSI/Analytic ] Transitioning to State: Interface NetReady